-Please call the Tenants Service on 4274 3475.
+If you need any assistance in this matter, please call the Tenants Service on 4274 3475.

-Illawarra Legal Centre cannot give legal advice by email:
+Illawarra Legal Centre cannot give legal advice by email

 Unfortunately we cannot give advice by email.
 We cannot protect any confidential information you send to us by email if we have not asked for that information.